donguree/hal-libs-header/documentation_mo/source/security/drm.rst

 Implementation
 --------------

-This section provides materials that are useful for SVP implementation.
+This section provides materials that are useful for DRM implementation.

 - The `File Location`_ section provides the location of the Git repository where you can get the header file in which the interface for the DRM implementation is defined.
 - The `API List`_ section provides a brief summary of DRM APIs that you must implement.